MA Art History part 1

 Block 3.
 Interpretation and Reception

 This block explores the relationship between the art object and its viewers and interpreters.
 You'll consider the art historian’s attempt to find meaning in the artwork through methods developed since the early twentieth century for purposes of interpretation (from iconography to the ‘pictorial turn’).
 You'll also explore issues of spectatorship and reception more generally, with reference to the concept of the gaze and the display of art.
-The two cases studies focus on the experience of architectural space in eighteenth-century England and the viewing of contemporary art, especially installation art and the idea of ‘the everyday’.
+The two case studies focus on the experience of architectural space in eighteenth-century England and the viewing of contemporary art, especially installation art and the idea of ‘the everyday’.

 Block 4.
 Institutions and Geographies

 This block follows the pattern of previous ones in this module by considering a coupling of terms: Institutions and Geographies.
 It explores institutional practices, whether in museums of art and ethnography, or in a broader sense in the interactions between people and material things, as well as the geographical dimension of such interactions on a more global scale.
-The two case studies address the role and the changing status of institutions through a focus on the collecting of objects and the emergence of The Studiolo in 15th-century Italy, and the circulation of artists and artworks in the Atlantic, linking Britain with the modern and contemporary English-speaking Caribbean.
+The two case studies address the role and the changing status of institutions through a focus on the collecting of objects, the emergence of The Studiolo in 15th-century Italy, and the circulation of artists and artworks in the Atlantic, linking Britain with the modern and contemporary English-speaking Caribbean.

-Normally you’ll need to have completed this module in order to progress to MA Art History part 2 (A844).
+Normally, you’ll need to have completed this module in order to progress to MA Art History part 2 (A844).

 Teaching and assessment